stolos/stolos/README.md

 ## Logic

-`sister-watchd` watches the given Docker engine for events and reacts to the following ones:
+`stolos-watchd` watches the given Docker engine for events and reacts to the following ones:
 * `start` - when a container starts, its service is exposed
 * `die` - when a container dies, its service route is removed